 Initially, rapid prototyping was used to make parts and scale for the automotive industry.
 However, the technique has been adopted after technological advances in various industries, including aerospace and medical.

 Another application of rapid prototyping is rapid tooling.
-In rapid tooling processes, such as inject molded cavities are used in the production of other products.
+In rapid tooling processes, such as injecting molded cavities are used in the production of other products.